-If case examiners decide that accepted disposal is possible, you will have at least 14 calendar days, but no more than 28 calendar days, to consider and comment on the proposed sanctions.
+If case examiners decide that accepted disposal is possible, you will have at least 14 calendar days, but no more than 28 calendar days, to consider and comment on the proposed sanction.

 Case examiners can propose the following accepted disposal outcomes: